SanjeevStephan/Microsoft-Windows-Terminal-Profile-Script/README.md

 | v1.0 | 26th March 2023 |
 |      |                 |

-#
+## Description
+> This PowerShell Repository comprises the index of all the usefull functions and scripts for the window terminal

-This repository contains :
+_This repository contains_ :
 * configuration
 * dictionary
 * dependencies